 Changing to a resident class visa has implications for your status as an international student and may affect your eligibility for insurance.

-If you are insured with Studentsafe Inbound University insurance through Victoria, your cover for medical claims within New Zealand will automatically expire 21 days after your Resident or Permanent Resident visa has been issued.
+If you are insured with Studentsafe Inbound University insurance through Victoria University of Wellington, your cover for medical claims within New Zealand will automatically expire 21 days after your Resident or Permanent Resident visa has been issued.
 This is because as a Resident or Permanent Resident you are eligible for publicly funded healthcare in New Zealand.

 If you are granted a Resident Visa or Permanent Resident Visa during your studies, it is your responsibility to let Victoria International know immediately about this.